 We asked 1,000 U.S. employees about their experiences with workplace burnout and analyzed quit rates by industry, state, and region.

-The rate of burnout in employees is increasing.
+The rate of employee burnout is increasing.
 From increased demands to longer hours to working from home blurring the work/life balance, there are a variety of reasons why this could be.

 For the majority of us working behind screens, even the timeout spent scrolling on social media or watching television is an extension of the working day.
-The unrelenting consumption of information has made downtime harder than ever to find, and it can be exhausting.
+The unrelenting consumption of information has made downtime harder than ever to find, and it can cause employee exhaustion.